jurihock/stftPitchShift/README.md

 ## Modules

-### Pitcher

-The *Pitcher* module performs single or multi pitch shifting of the encoded DFT frame depending on the specified fractional factors.

 ### Vocoder

 The *Vocoder* module transforms the DFT spectral data according to the original algorithm, which is actually the *instantaneous frequency estimation* technique.
 See also [further reading](#further-reading) for more details.